 Argo twitched his right hand and a band of rain encircled him.
 Then, as quickly as it started, it stopped.

-"And that's supposed to impress me," Pericles said, water dripping off the end of his nose.
+"And that's supposed to impress me," said Pericles, water dripping off the end of his nose.
 "Let me guess: the Cold Spring Dig."

 Argo nodded.
 "Very good.
 If your minions had been a bit quicker, it may have been yours."

-They stared at each other for a moment without speaking, then the whirling winds resumed and Argo left the way he had come: up and out the amphitheater.
+They glared at each other for a moment without speaking, then the tornado of winds resumed around Argo and he left the way he had come: up and out the amphitheater.
 Once he had gone, Pericles silenced the crowd.
 "This changes nothing," he said.
 "Argo’s downfall will come soon enough, you will see.
-We continue as always."
+We continue as always.”

-He looked at Ella and said, "The miner at the Twisted Tree Dig is in need of your help, I believe."
+He looked at Ella, standing off to the side of the floor.
+"The miner at the Twisted Tree Dig is in need of your help, I believe."